NWHA Annual Conference Agenda

 Moderators: Elizabeth McCormick

-Speakers: Jenna Mandell-Rice
+Speakers: Jenna Mandell-Rice and Kari Vander Stoep

 As artificial intelligence (AI) becomes more deeply integrated into energy, infrastructure, and environmental sectors, organizations must navigate a complex landscape of legal, regulatory, and cybersecurity risks.
 This session will examine the key considerations for deploying AI responsibly and securely—ranging from data privacy and intellectual property concerns to liability, transparency, and compliance with emerging regulations.
 The speaker will also address the cybersecurity implications of AI systems, including vulnerabilities, threat detection, and the risk of adversarial attacks.
 Whether you're adopting AI tools for operations, analysis, or communications, this session will provide practical guidance on safeguarding your systems and staying on the right side of the law in an increasingly AI-driven world.

-Moderators: Alison Grounds
+Session Presenter: Alison Grounds

 9:30-10:30 The Evolution of Recreation Monitoring at Hydroelectric Developments